-A Text Style applies to all text objects in the score of a particular type.
-Staff text objects, for example, have a unique style, as do all tempo markings, all lyrics, all chord symbols and so on.
+When you create a text object, it initially assumes the properties of the Text Style applicable to its class.
+Staff text objects, for example, have their own style, as do tempo markings, lyrics, chord symbols, and so on.

-You can view and edit all text styles by selecting Format→Style…→Text Styles.
-This gives you access to the following text properties for each style:
+To view and edit any Text Style: select Format→Style…→Text Styles.
+This gives you access to the following properties:

-Notes: (1) Opacity is set by the parameter "Alpha channel" in the "Select Color" dialog: a value between 0, transparent, and 255, opaque.
-(2) Other text properties, such as font color, can be set in the Inspector.
+Notes: Opacity is set by the parameter "Alpha channel" in the "Select Color" dialog: a value between 0, transparent, and 255, opaque.

-You can also edit the text properties of a Text Style by selecting an object of the desired style in the score, adjusting its properties in the Inspector, and clicking the Set as style buttons as you go.
+Alternatively, you can edit the properties of a Text Style by selecting an object of the desired style in the score, adjusting its properties in the Inspector, and clicking the Set as style buttons as you go.
 This will automatically update the Text Style and all relevant text objects in the score.